Matcham89/chrismatcham-dev/_posts/2025-05-08-Exploring-ArgoCD’s-New-MCP-Server-with-Kagent.md

 ![Welcome-Screen](../assets/images/kagent-welcome-screen.png)

-Create an agent using the wizard—I used the Ninja prompt I previously created.
+Create an agent using the wizard—I used the instructions I previously created:

 ```markdown
 kagent - The Shadow Leaf of Your Kubernetes Cluster